MizzouINDFUL/UEUAVSim/basic_ue_collection/README.md

 # UE_No_Blueprint_Basic_Collect

+If you use our code or workflow, please reference our ICCV WAMMI 2021 article.
+Latex citation:

+@article{alvey_anderson_buck_deardorff_keller, title={Simulated Photorealistic Deep Learning Framework and Workflows to Accelerate Computer Vision and Unmanned Aerial Vehicle Research}, journal={Workshop on Analysis of Aerial Motion Imagery (WAAMI) in conjunction with International Conference on Computer Vision (ICCV 2021)}, author={Alvey, Brendan and Anderson, Derek and Buck, Andrew and Deardorff, Matthew and Keller, James}}

 ## Introduction

 This document describes how to setup and collect data using only the native Unreal Engine 4 tools and the [Movie Render Plugin](https://docs.unrealengine.com/4.26/en-US/AnimatingObjects/Sequencer/Workflow/RenderAndExport/HighQualityMediaExport/).
 This could be used to easily standup data collections to facilitate machine learning, computer vision, robotics, or any other project that can make use of the simulated imagery.